Pound sinks to three-year low as election threat adds to Brexit jeopardy

 “The next 48 hours will determine whether or not this high- risk strategy from the prime minister has paid off, or whether or not he has been corralled into a corner, or conversely still there a several options where we are simply going for the uncertainty of an election mid-October,” said Andrew Milligan, head of global strategy at Aberdeen Standard Investments.

-Oliver Blackbourn, a portfolio manager at Janus Henderson Investors, said sterling was “heading toward 1.10ish versus the dollar if we move toward a more negative outcome”.
+Oliver Blackbourn, a portfolio manager at Janus Henderson Investors, said sterling was “heading towards 1.10ish versus the dollar if we move towards a more negative outcome”.
 Any encouraging news would trigger a bounce in the pound because so many investors were betting against it, he said.

 Banks raised their estimates for the likelihood of a no-deal Brexit.
 UK domestic-focused stocks .FTMC such as housebuilders skidded.